 - Transportation to touring location

 - Trip cancellation, adventure travel insurance, medical insurance

 Where can I rent Ski touring and safety equipment?

 Here are a few outdoor stores in Nelson that supply good service and quality outdoor equipment and gear rental, please ensure you rent gear well in advance.

 Rivers Oceans and Mountains 354-2056 www.roamshop.com

 Gericks 354-4622 www.gericks.com

 Digital vs Analog Transceiver?

 What kind of transceiver can I use?
-If you are interested in touring in the back country with friends it is wise to get the most up to date transceiver called “triple antenna digital beacon” to participate in our courses.
-The analog beacons are functional however are limiting when working in a group for rescues, hence we ask participants to ensure that have an digital transceiver for the course.
+If you are interested in touring in the back country with friends or take one of our courses, it is very important to get a modern “triple antenna digital beacon”.
+The analog beacons are functional however, they are limiting and a thing of the past.
+We ask participants to ensure that they have a digital transceiver for the course.